preservica/automated-preservation-recommendations/README.md

 # Automated Preservation Recommendations
-This repository contains a [Wiki](https://github.com/preservica/automated-preservation-recommendations/wiki) of information related to recommendation preservation actions in support of Preservica Automated-Preservation functionality, and will also serversome basic tools for working with PRONOM data.
+This repository contains a [Wiki](https://github.com/preservica/automated-preservation-recommendations/wiki) of information related to recommendation preservation actions in support of Preservica Automated-Preservation functionality, and will also serve some basic tools for working with PRONOM data.